quixio/quix-docs/docs/connect/kafka-to-bokeh.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Bokeh using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Bokeh

-Bokeh is a term used in photography to describe the aesthetic quality of the out-of-focus areas in an image.
-It refers to the pleasing and visually appealing blur that occurs in the background or foreground of a photo when the subject is in sharp focus.
-Bokeh is achieved through the use of a wide aperture and shallow depth of field, creating a dreamy and artistic effect that can enhance the overall composition of a photograph.
-Professional photographers often seek to achieve beautiful bokeh in their images to draw attention to the main subject and create a sense of depth and dimension.
+Bokeh is a popular Python library used for creating interactive visualization applications for the web.
+This powerful tool allows developers to easily generate elegant and informative data visualizations with minimal code.
+Bokeh's key feature is its ability to produce interactive plots that can be easily shared and viewed in web browsers.
+With a wide range of customization options and support for multiple data formats, Bokeh has become a go-to choice for data scientists and developers looking to create visually appealing and interactive data visualizations.

 ## Integrations